deremer/Expressly/README.md

 #### Set config files

 * In params.js, define the parameters that your app needs
-* Most importantly set your mongo and redis URIs
+* Most importantly set your mongo (mongoStore) and redis URIs (redisSession)
 * For mongo, I find www.mongolab.com to be amazing
-* For red is, I use www.redistogo.com
+* For redis, I use www.redistogo.com

 #### Update environment settings